noaaharonTAU/CurrentTrendsinIndustrialMathProject/README.md

 ## Requirements

-- **Python 3.8 or 3.9+** (tested with 3.9 and 3.10).
-The dependencies in `requirements.txt` are not compatible with Python 3.7 or below.
+- **Python 3.9 or 3.10** (recommended).
+Avoid Python 3.7 or below (too old for current package versions) and **avoid very new Python** (e.g. 3.12 or 3.13): pgmpy and some of its dependencies (including optional PyTorch) often lag behind, so an older-but-stable version like 3.9 or 3.10 gives the fewest install issues.
 - Dependencies: `numpy`, `pandas`, `scipy`, `scikit-learn`, `pgmpy`, `networkx`, `matplotlib` (see `requirements.txt`).

 ---

 ## Option A: Run locally (terminal or PyCharm)

-Use this if you already have Python 3.8+ on your machine.
+Use this if you already have **Python 3.9 or 3.10** on your machine.

 ### 1. Clone the repository